tigerhostsolutions/CIS2454-PHP-SOCIAL-TWEET/README.md

 CustomLog ${APACHE_LOG_DIR}/access.log combined
 </VirtualHost>

-(Adjust /path/to/your/php-bad-twitter accordingly)
+(Adjust /path/to/your/php-bad-twitter to your actual path)

-For PHP's built-in server (for quick local testing):
+For PHP's built-in development server (for quick local testing):

 php -S localhost:8000

-Then open your browser to http://localhost:8000.
+Then open your web browser and navigate to http://localhost:8000.

 🏃 Usage
-Register: Navigate to http://localhost[:port]/register.php (or your configured URL) to create a new user account.
+Register: Go to http://localhost:8000/register.php to create a new user account.

-Login: After registration, or if you already have an account, log in via http://localhost[:port]/login.php.
+Login: Access http://localhost:8000/login.php to log into your account.

-Tweet Feed: Upon successful login, you will be redirected to index.php which displays the main tweet feed.
+Main Feed: After logging in, you'll be redirected to index.php (or /), which displays the main tweet feed.

-Profile: Access your profile via profile.php to see your tweets, followers, and who you're following.
+Profile Page: Visit http://localhost:8000/profile.php to see your own tweets, followers, and following.

-Logout: Use logout.php to end your session.
+Logout: Use http://localhost:8000/logout.php to end your session.

 📁 File Structure Overview
+This project follows a basic organizational structure to separate concerns:

-config.php: Central configuration file for base URLs and directory paths.
+config.php: Central file for application-wide constants and configurations.

-index.php: The main entry point of the application, delegating to TweetController.
+index.php: The primary entry point for the main tweet feed.

-login.php: Handles user login.
+login.php: Handles user authentication display and processing.

-logout.php: Handles user logout.
+logout.php: Manages session termination.

-profile.php: Entry point for the user profile page, delegating to UserController.
+profile.php: The entry point for user profile pages.

-register.php: Handles new user registration.
+register.php: Handles new user account creation.

-uploads/: Directory for storing uploaded tweet images.
+uploads/: (Implied) Directory for storing user-uploaded tweet images.

-vendor/: Composer dependencies (e.g., phpdotenv).
+vendor/: Directory for Composer-managed third-party libraries.

-App/: Contains the application's core logic.
+App/: Contains the core application logic.

-Controllers/: Handles incoming requests, processes data, and delegates to models/views.
+Controllers/: Manages incoming HTTP requests and orchestrates responses.

-TweetController.php: Manages tweet-related actions (create, like, unlike).
+TweetController.php: Handles tweet creation, liking, and display logic for the main feed.

-UserController.php: Manages user profile and follow/unfollow actions.
+UserController.php: Manages user profile display, and follow/unfollow actions.

-Models/: Encapsulates database interactions and business logic.
+Models/: Encapsulates database interactions and business logic for specific data entities.

-Database.php: Manages PDO database connections.
+Database.php: Manages the PDO database connection.

-Like.php: Handles liking and unliking tweets (used by Tweet model).

-Tweet.php: Manages tweet data (create, retrieve, like/unlike logic).
+Like.php: Defines methods for tweet liking/unliking.

+Tweet.php: Defines methods for tweet creation, retrieval, and interaction counts.

-User.php: Manages user data and follow/unfollow relationships.
+User.php: Defines methods for user authentication, retrieval, and follow relationships.

-Views/: Contains HTML templates for different parts of the application.
+Views/: Contains PHP files that act as templates for the HTML output.

-header.php: Common HTML header.
+header.php: Reusable HTML header for all pages.

-footer.php: Common HTML footer.
+footer.php: Reusable HTML footer for all pages.

+profile.php: The HTML structure for the user profile page.

-tweets.php: The main tweet feed display.
+tweets.php: The HTML structure for the main tweet feed page.

 ⚠️ Important Notes
-Security: This is a basic demonstration.
-For a production environment, additional security measures would be required (e.g., more robust input validation, CSRF protection, secure password hashing algorithms like Argon2id, proper error logging without exposing details to users, stricter file upload validation).
+Security: This project is a basic demonstration.
+For a production environment, comprehensive security measures are crucial, including but not limited to:

+Robust input validation and sanitization (beyond htmlspecialchars).

+CSRF (Cross-Site Request Forgery) protection.

+Using stronger password hashing algorithms (e.g., Argon2id if not already implicitly used by password_hash() in PHP 7.4+).

+Proper session handling (e.g., session fixation prevention).

+Secure file upload handling (validation, antivirus scanning, storing outside web root).

-Error Handling: Basic error handling is present, but could be enhanced with custom error pages and more sophisticated logging mechanisms.
+Error Handling: While basic error handling is present, a production application would benefit from more sophisticated logging, custom error pages, and controlled error reporting.

-Scalability: The current model is simple.
-For large-scale applications, consider more advanced architectural patterns and database optimizations.
+Scalability: This simple architecture may not scale efficiently for large user bases or complex features.
+Consider more advanced frameworks or architectural patterns for larger projects.

+Missing Features: Based on the submitted files, features like direct messaging, reply functionality, user search, or pagination for feeds are not present.